JonStratton/selenium-node-takeover-kit/README.md

 - [examples/selenium_node_iterate_fs.py](examples/selenium_node_iterate_fs.py)

 ### Remote Code Execution
 Firefox only.
-Uses a Firefox Profile (which is just a base64 encoded zip file embedded in an Selenium API hit) create a custom handler (“application/sh” to /bin/sh in this case).
-In then base64 encodes some shell commands and uses inline “data:” to pass in commands associated with “application/sh”.
+Uses a Firefox Profile (which is just a base64 encoded zip file embedded in an Selenium API hit) to create a custom handler (“application/sh” to /bin/sh in this case).
+It then base64 encodes some shell commands and uses inline “data:” to pass in commands associated with “application/sh”.
 Firefox will then create a temp file with the commands and execute it with sh.
 - [examples/selenium_node_rce.rb](examples/selenium_node_rce.rb)

 ### Uploading a file to a Remote node.